Cao Xiu: Hanzhong Campaign

 In 217, Cao Cao's rival Liu Bei launched a campaign to seize control of Hanzhong Commandery, which was guarded by Cao Cao's general Xiahou Yuan.
 When Liu Bei sent Wu Lan (吳蘭), one of his officers, to lead troops to garrison at Xiabian County (下辯縣; northwest of present-day Cheng County, Gansu), Cao Cao ordered his cousin Cao Hong to lead an army to attack the enemy.
 Cao Xiu was commissioned as a Cavalry Commandant (騎都尉) to serve as an adviser to Cao Hong.
 Before they left, Cao Cao told Cao Xiu, "You may be an adviser, but you're actually the commander."
 When Cao Hong received the order, he delegated his command to Cao Xiu.

 Liu Bei later sent his generals Ma Chao and Zhang Fei to lead troops to Gushan (固山) and station there in an attempt to cut off Cao Hong's retreat route.
-When Cao Hong and his subordinates were unsure about what Ma Chao and Zhang Fei were trying to do, Cao Xiu pointed out that it was a ruse because the enemy would do so in secret if they really wanted to cut off the retreat route, instead of making it so obvious.
+Cao Hong and the other generals were hesitant and unsure about what to do next.
+However, Cao Xiu concluded that this was merely a ruse, stating, "The enemy's real intention in cutting off the road is to ambush and advance stealthily.
+Now they are making a show of force first, which they cannot do."
 He then suggested to Cao Hong to attack Wu Lan at Xiabian County before he could link up with Ma Chao and Zhang Fei, and said that Ma Chao and Zhang Fei would retreat once they learn of Wu Lan's defeat.
 Cao Hong heeded his suggestion and defeated Wu Lan at Xiabian County.
-As Cao Xiu foresaw, Ma Chao and Zhang Fei pulled back their troops from Gushan after hearing of Wu Lan's defeat.
+As Cao Xiu foresaw, Ma Chao and Zhang Fei gave up on the planned ambush and pulled back their troops from Gushan after hearing of Wu Lan's defeat.

 In 219, after a prolonged war against Liu Bei, Cao Cao eventually lost Hanzhong Commandery so he ordered his troops to retreat and return to Chang'an.
 Later, he appointed Cao Xiu as Commandant of the Central Army (中領軍).